Vitality Leap

 Learn Nordic Walking

 You only get the full benefits of Nordic Walking if you use the right technique.
 Our training is based on the International Nordic Walking Federation (INWA).
 Their ten step teaching method helps you develop a highly effective, sportive and safe walking style.
-We cover this curriculum in four hours of training - delivered in two courses (or you can also take private lessons):
+We cover this curriculum in four hours of training - delivered in two courses (or you can take private lessons):

 • The Foundation course (2 hours) teaches posture, pole use and dynamic walking technique.
 This course is mandatory to join our group walks.